Lesterpig/openparty/docs/definitions.rst

 Definition files
 ================

 Gameplay definitions are hosted under ``data/<gameplayName>/definition.js``.
 This file must be a **node.js module**: it means that it must return a javascript object.
-These two structures are valid :
+These two structures are valid:

 .. code:: js